koitishirozaki/Modal-Window-Unity/README.md

 - It requires TextMeshPro.
 You will be prompted to import it if you don't have in the project.
 - I used Unity's animation solution for the fading so there's the least dependency possible for a package, but you could change to DOTween's DOFade or something alike.

-### Known Limitations ###
-- You can't call another modal window from the options since the architecture doesn't allow (I told you it was janky)